sisby-folk/switchy-pack/README.md

 Also usable as a client pack for Switchy enabled servers - You'll get the full GUI for Switchy and Fabric Tailor.

-If you follow this pack on modrinth, you'll get a notification whenever a Switchy-related update is available.
+If you follow this pack on modrinth, you'll get a notification whenever a Switchy-related mod updates.

 Contains:
 - [Switchy](https://modrinth.com/mod/switchy).